Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-\subsubsection{Background input scenarios}
+\paragraph{Background input scenarios}

-The behavior of neurons with conductance-based synapses under synaptic bombardment in general differs from the current-based case.
-In particular, the variance of the membrane potential does not grow monotonically with the rate of the background input (\cref{fig:coba_neuron}, see also \cref{eq:coba_var} in \meth).
-As this growth was shown above to underlie the increase of the temperature, this raises the question whether the same, simple relationship between background input rate and sampling temperature is present in the conductance-based case.
-However, neuron response functions can still depend monotonically on the input rates, as the relative impact of inputs is also weakened by an increasing total conductance.
-In the following, we show that as a result, the influence of background input rates on the effective temperature using conductance-based neurons matches the influence in the current-based case.
+The behavior of neurons with conductance-based synapses under synaptic bombardment, in general, differs from the current-based case.
+In particular, let us first consider the variance of the membrane potential as a function of the background input rate and the synaptic efficacies of the background input synapses, see \cref{fig:coba_neuron}a and \labelcref{fig:coba_neuron}b.
+As the growth of this variance underlies the increase of the temperature (see above), this is an important indication of the sampling behavior of the neuron. \cref{fig:coba_neuron}a shows that the variance of the membrane potential grows monotonically with the rate of the background input for current-based synapses.
+Interestingly, this is not the case with conductance-based background synapses (\cref{fig:coba_neuron}b, see also \cref{eq:coba_var} in \meths{methods:coba_models}).
+This raises the question of whether the same, simple relationship between background input rate and sampling temperature is present in the conductance-based case.
+However, neuron response functions still depend monotonically on the input rates, as the relative impact of inputs is also weakened by an increasing total conductance.
+In the following, we show that, as a result, the influence of background input rates on the effective temperature using conductance-based neurons matches the influence in the current-based case.

-To this end, we investigate four different scenarios that reflect the diversity and complexity of conductance-based interactions.
-These scenarios differ along a number of degrees of freedom: different synaptic conductances for background input, affecting the variance of $u$, as well as multiple ways of changing the excitatory and inhibitory input rates.